killuaDev/irishGuide/LaarChanuuntIntroToPronunciation.md

 	+ The following sounds appear similar to english v and f, but they are pronounced with the two lips instead of the lips and the teeth
 	+ /v/
 		+ as in *[bhán](http://fuaimeanna.ie/sounds/bhaan_i3_s3.mp3){:target="_blank"}* (white)
-		+ This sound is similar to the English sound 'v', except the lips are closer together and the back of the tongue is raised slightly.
+		+ This sound is similar to the English sound 'w', except the lips are closer together and the back of the tongue is raised slightly.
 	+ /vʹ/
 		+ as in *[bhí](http://fuaimeanna.ie/sounds/bhii_i1_s1.mp3){:target="_blank"}* (was)
 		+ This sound is similar to the English sound 'v', except it's made with the lips alone, which are flattened and the middle of the tongue is raised slightly.